-In this way it has been designed a system whose functionalities are really superior with respect to the functionalities of single subsystems.
+In this way, a system has been designed whose functionalities are really superior with respect to the functionalities of single subsystems.

-The system operates thanks to an advanced telecommunication subsystem, characterized by a high reliability, that is capable of working in the presence of any critical condition.
-The telecommunication system is described in the following.
+The system operates thanks to an advanced telecommunication subsystem, characterized by a high reliability that is capable of working in the presence of any critical condition.
+The telecommunication system is described in Section 5.